arpangroup/contract-testing-demo/03-rest-api-both_provider_consumer_contract_test/README.md

         return builder
-                .given("A product with ID P123 is available in the inventory") .uponReceiving("A GET request to fetch the details of product ID P123") .method("GET")
+                .given("A student with ID P123 is available in the inventory") .uponReceiving("A GET request to fetch the details of student ID P123") .method("GET")
                     //.headers("Accept", "application/json")
                     //.headers(Map.of("Content-Type", "application/json"))